fetchai/cosmpy/docs/low-level-api.md

-The Cosmpy library provides a high-level API which greatly simplifies the most common use cases when interacting with Cosmos-based chains (e.g. [sending tokens](send-tokens.md), [staking](staking.md), [deploying and interacting with contracts](deploy-a-contract.md)).
+The CosmPy library provides a high-level API which greatly simplifies the most common use cases when interacting with Cosmos-based chains (e.g. [sending tokens](send-tokens.md), [staking](staking.md), [deploying and interacting with contracts](deploy-a-contract.md)).
 There are [documentation](connect-to-network.md) and
 [example code](https://github.com/fetchai/cosmpy/tree/master/examples) covering such use cases.

-However, cosmpy also provides low-level access to the entire Cosmos-SDK, enabling the full gamut of functionality to be accessed, albeit with a little more boilerplate.
+However, CosmPy also provides low-level access to the entire Cosmos-SDK, enabling the full gamut of functionality to be accessed, albeit with a little more boilerplate.

-Here, we aim to help developers navigate the low-level, protobuf-based API functionality, provided by Cosmpy.
+Here, we aim to help developers navigate the low-level, protobuf-based API functionality, provided by CosmPy.

 ## Recap: High Level API - Aerial

-As a reminder, here is a quick example of using the high level functionality provided by Cosmpy.
+As a reminder, here is a quick example of using the high level functionality provided by CosmPy.
 In this case, we connect to a testnet, create a wallet, stake some tokens with a validator, then claim our rewards:

 ```python
 from cosmpy.aerial.client import LedgerClient, NetworkConfig